-The - species, which was collected Monday in canals off the river from south of the Shands Bridge, can product toxins suspected in past wildlife drink it," said Burns, who visited a maladies, said John Burns, a biologist with the St. Johns River Water Management District.
+The - species, which was collected Monday in canals off the river from south of the Shands Bridge, can promaladies, said John Burns, a biologist with the St. Johns River Water Management District.

-Burns said the last major, fish kill
+Burns said the last major, fish kill in the main stem of the St. Johns also have been collected in the main